asgardeo/asgardeo-tomcat-saml-agent/README.md

       ```

 ### Enable Logout
-1. The home.jsp page is a page which we want to secure i.e. in case there are no active sessions, the http://localhost:8080/SampleApp/home.jsp should not be accessible.
-In the sampleApp we are using, if there is no active session in
+1. The home.jsp page is a page which we want to secure i.e. in case there are no active sessions, the http://localhost.com:8080/io.asgardio.tomcat.saml.agent.sample/home.jsp should not be accessible.
+In the sample we are using, if there is no active session in
  place, we would redirect the user for authentication.
 In the home.jsp, there is a logout link which will be used to
   create a SLO request.